Meow520/Meow520/README.md

 - 🌎 I'm from Osaka, Japan.

-- 🏫 I'm a student of Doshisha University in Kyoto.
+- 🏫 I'm a student at Doshisha University in Kyoto.

-- 👀 I’m interested in robotics, deep learning, data analysis, web, and so on.
+- 👀 I’m interested in robotics, deep learning, data analysis, the web, and so on.

 - 🌱 I’m currently learning Python, React, Next.js, ROS2.